louloulin/aiops/api/README.md

 ## Development

-The backend is built with:
+The API is built with:
 - Hono - Web framework
 - PostgreSQL - Database
 - pgvector - Vector storage for embeddings